MxUpdate/Manual/src/documentation/wiki/CI_User_Association.md

 # The MxUpdate Team
 ################################################################################

-mql escape mod association "${NAME}" \
+mxUpdate association "${NAME}" {
-    description "Used to give rights in a state expression testing if user has check in rights (like OOTB public read)." \
+    description "Used to give rights in a state expression testing if user has check in rights (like OOTB public read)."
-    !hidden \
+    !hidden
     definition "\"!User Agent\""
+}
 ```